Causes of Hearing Loss

 If your hearing loss is sudden, contact your doctor right away.
 You may have a more serious injury.

 Want more professional guidance?
 Contact us!
-Soundwave Hearing Care encourages all clients and visitors to learn about hearing loss, hearing aids, and audiology in Calgary, Lethbridge, and our other locations, by getting tested today.
+Soundwave Hearing Care encourages all clients and visitors to learn about hearing loss, hearing aids and audiology in Calgary, Grande Prairie, High River, and Lethbridge by getting tested today.